 This training course will take place online.

-This workshop will provide opportunities to learn new techniques for search term identification and search structuring, to learn about peer reviews, to learn about search tips and pitfalls, as well as key databases other than MEDLINE and other resources and search guidance.
+This workshop will provide opportunities to learn new techniques for search term identification and search structuring, to learn about peer review, to learn about search tips and pitfalls, as well as key databases other than MEDLINE (the Cochrane Library and Embase) and other resources and search guidance.
 There will be time to discuss best approaches, ask questions and to share insights.
-The workshop will be facilitated by information specialists experienced in literature searching to inform systematic reviews and HTAs and in conducting research into the evidence base for information retrieval.